ispras/rop-benchmark/README.md

 Note: Ropper almost always generates a ROP chain script file, so `FAIL HIJACK`s were not evaluated.
 [results.pdf](results.pdf) contains a hyperlink for each tool repository with a specific commit hash.

+# Auxiliary scripts

+## common.py

+The script helps to identify two things:

+1. the common subset of binaries that are OK at least for one instrument,
+2. the difference between the particular tool result and the common subset.

+To print the common subset:

+    $ ./common.py rop-benchmark.output

+To print the difference:

+    $ ./common.py rop-benchmark.output --diff ropper

 # How to Contribute

 If you want to contribute then you may: